Joern314/GWB19-Data/turn5/wiki/wiki_divines.md

 Sentiment refers to connection and emotion, like love or care (though it can be negative sentiments).
 The feelings one has towards a favorite stuffed animal, or the love for a family member.

+### Glypha

+/u/Senelaria

+**Spheres**: Fear and Flesh

+**Appearance**: At first glance she looks like a beautiful young woman, but the less you pay attention to her, the more you can perceive the rotting corpse underneath the exterior shell.

+In her more human-looking stage of appearance, she seems to have white skin, blue eyes and black hair, while wearing a pretty, white dress.

+But the more unfocused someone's look becomes on her the more the pale and blotchy skin of a corpse, the stitches keeping her rotting body parts together and the matted and filthy strands of hair shine through.
+As well as talons on her fingers and sharp and very hungry teeth.

+**Plans and Style**: Make mortal suffer for leaving their unliving relatives to rot and die in filth.

+**Origin**: Many of the mortals could not bear to kill the Unliving their loved ones on the verge of death eventually become.
+And so they relinquish the nearly dead in the wilds to turn into the unliving and eventually be killed by someone else.
+One such place is a ravine the people of this world tend to toss their dead relatives into, therefrom the unliving born of their corpses can not return to do harm.

+Invariably either forced to eat each other, feed on themselves or starve a lot of magic is collected in one place, whenever more than a few of the Unliving are tossed into the ravine.
+From this collective suffering and magical inferno rose Glypha.

+**Further explanation**: Stitching together corpse flesh to make monsters.
+Terrify mortals for vengeance.

 ### Gon Gryn, Vengeance Reborn

 **Player**: /u/WHOSGOTYOURSKINNOW